-^{}The subsidiaries DABS and ExecuJet have only been consolidated since 2020, so there is no reference
+^{}The subsidiaries DABS and ExecuJet have only been consolidated since 2020, so there is no reference data for 2019.

 Energy consumption

 The energy management system is integrated with the ISO 14001 certified environmental management system.
 There is no plan for ISO 50001 certification.